salesforcecli/plugin-data/messages/batcher.md

 # PollingInfo

-Will poll the batch statuses every %s seconds
+Will poll the batch statuses every %s seconds.
 To fetch the status on your own, press CTRL+C and use the command:
 <%= config.bin %> data resume -i %s -b [<batchId>]